 Is it OK to power-wash solar panels?

 It’s not usually a good idea to power-wash solar panels.
-High pressure can cause damage to your panels that's expensive to fix.
+High pressure can damage your panels, which is expensive to fix.
 Most manufacturers recommend hosing panels down with low pressure.

 Can you walk on a solar panel?

 Walking on a solar panel isn’t recommended.
-Pressure can lead to cracks in the panels, and damage caused by walking on the panels may even void the warranty.
+Pressure can cause cracks in the panels, and damage from walking on them may even void the warranty.
 Also, debris from your shoes can undermine the panels’ efficiency.

 Bottom line

 Solar panels are a great investment for homeowners interested in sustainability.
-Although they’re inherently low-maintenance, they do require some cleaning to ensure the highest level of efficiency and output.
+Although they’re inherently low-maintenance, they still require some cleaning to maintain peak efficiency and output.
 Regularly checking your panels to see if they need cleaning is a good way to keep your panels working properly.

 Cleaning solar panels can be a DIY job, but be sure to follow the manufacturer’s cleaning instructions.
 If you can’t (or don’t want to) clean them yourself, there are professional cleaning companies with the tools and skills to get the job done safely and correctly.
 Just make sure to choose a company that's licensed to operate in your area if necessary, and check its references and insurance.